pellux-network/EDx52display/README.md

 ## Installation

-Simply download the latest release zip from the [releases](https://github.com/pellux-network/EDx52display/releases/latest) page or build the app yourself with
+Simply download the latest release zip from the [releases](https://github.com/pellux-network/EDx52display/releases/latest) page or build the app yourself by running `release.ps1`
-`go build -o EDx52Display.exe`

 ## Output